Behind the Build

 • Voice coil size and construction

-The Science Behind the Quasar: The Quasar features dual lateral ports that are carefully tuned to the 80-120 Hz range—specifically targeting the frequency region where many guitar speakers experience a natural dip in output.
-This avoids the common mistake of emphasising ultra-low frequencies that compete with bass guitars and get filtered out in professional mixes.
+Dual lateral ports are carefully tuned to the 80–120 Hz range — where many guitar speakers experience a natural dip in output.
+That avoids the common mistake of emphasising ultra-low frequencies that compete with bass guitars and get filtered out in professional mixes.

-• Engineered bracing system: Uses advanced acoustics and vibration engineering principles to minimize standing waves and unwanted resonances
+• Engineered bracing: acoustics and vibration design to minimise standing waves and unwanted resonances

-• Impact-resistant coating: Custom-formulated paint and ultra-matte varnish create a durable exterior that can handle road use
+• Impact-resistant finish: custom paint and ultra-matte varnish built for road use

-Your cabinet choice is deeply personal and should complement your playing style, musical genres, and typical playing environments.
-While there are general guidelines, the best way to choose is to try different options with your own guitar and amplifier.
-Pay attention to how each type feels under your fingers and how it sits in a mix with other instruments.
+Your cabinet choice is personal.
+It should complement your playing style, genres, and environments.
+Guidelines help, but the best test is still your guitar and amp under your fingers — and how the cab sits in a mix.

-Whether you're drawn to the classic approaches or looking for something that combines the best elements of different designs, the key is finding a cabinet that inspires you to play and helps you achieve the sound you hear in your head.
-The Quasar represents our attempt to give you more sonic flexibility without the typical compromises.
+Whether you prefer classic closed- or open-back cabs, or something that combines strengths from both, the goal is the same: a cabinet that inspires you to play and matches the sound you hear in your head.

 After all, life’s too short for boring gear, right?